HDFGroup/h5pyd/docs/quick.rst

 Github Codespaces
 -----------------

 The quickest way to get started with h5pyd and HSDS is to use Github Codespaces.
-You can launch A codespace the incudes h5pyd and HSDS by clicking here: <https://codespaces.new/hdfgroup/h5pyd>.
+You can launch a codespace session that incudes h5pyd and HSDS by clicking here: <https://codespaces.new/hdfgroup/h5pyd>.
-Try out some of the included examples and Python notebooks to get familiar with the features offered by the package.
+Try out some of the included examples and Python notebooks to get familiar with the features offered by h5pyd and HSDS.

 Read on to run h5pyd on your laptop or desktop system...